DevSkillDojo/dsd-skills-repository/src/docs/design-decisions.md

 - Plugins
   - gatsby-transformer-remark for transforming markdown to HTML
-  - gatsby-remark-source-name so that we can filter by the source of a markdown file (To distinguish between blog and skill pages)
+  - gatsby-plugin-mdx (So that we can write in MDX, instead of raw markdown)